Want to learn how to care for your vaginal stitches after birth?

 - Witch Hazel – The healing properties include relief for swelling, itching, bleeding, and pain.
 You can see why witch hazel is a favorite to use after birth.
 You can buy astringent pads to wipe with or add a few drops on to your maternity pads.

 - Aloe Vera – Known for cooling skin and relieving swelling.
 Try adding some organic aloe vera gel to your maternity pads to sooth the area all day long.

 - Lavender – Add a few drops of oil to your bath or sitz bath.
-Lavender is known for helping swelling, preventing infection and relaxation.
+Lavender is known to help swelling, preventing infection and relaxation.

 - Arnica – Well known for its ability to reduce bruising, swelling and pain.
 Take these in tablet form or use as a gel on your postpartum pads.

 - Cold – Most women find that keeping the area cold provides a lot of relief.
 Ice packs or pads help reduce swelling and prevent stitches feeling tight and itchy.
 Keeping the area at a lower temperature prevents bacteria from growing.

 - Heat – Occasional warm baths are great for improving circulation to the area.
 This helps to promote healing of the wound.